 1, Lotus Mahal Hampi

 So, Day 2 of our trip to Hampi started with a visit to the Lotus Mahal.
 An architecture marvel, you can spend good two hours to explore the ruins & the adjoining gardens.

 |Lotus Mahal, Hampi|

-From there, we moved on to exploring the Pushkarani, which unveils many glorious stories of the Vijayanagara Empire.
+Another must visit places to visit in Hampi is Pushkarani.
+It unveils many glorious stories of the Vijayanagara Empire.
 The step-well was a scene to remember for a lifetime.
 Such precision in architecture is just spell-bounding.
 Take a guide to see this place as it has startling stories attached to it.
 Like this stepwell was discovered much later in the 1980s after the researchers found a water pipe which was leading to somewhere.
 They dig up the entire area, which was until then used for parking the tourist vehicles and discovered this beautiful step-well.
 Isn’t it amazing?